HIPAA

 What is HIPAA and Why Is It Important?

-to improve health coverage by allowing individuals to "take their insurance with them" when they changed jobs;
+- to improve health coverage by allowing individuals to "take their insurance with them" when they change jobs.

 One way to accomplish this is to manage health information electronically.
 This would help covered entities more easily use and share data to treat you, bill for services, and run health care operations.
 HIPAA makes it easy to share data for these reasons, and, at the same time, limits access to your health information by requiring patient approval for other uses of the data.